thorpej/nabud/README.md

 Each Source has 3 properies:
 * Name: a string that idenfies the source.
 It's meant both for human consumption as well as for specifying which Source provides a Channel.
-* Type: a string that specifies the type of the source.
-Currently, the only valid value for this property is "local".
+* Location: a URL string that specifies the root of the source.
-* Location: a string that varies depending on Type:
-    * Local - a path on the system where nabud is running that contains the content channels.

 ### Channels